 Interestingly enough, 47% of subscribers decide whether to open or not open emails purely based on the subject line.

-Instead of the usual and boring email subject lines, you’ll have to tap into your creative side.
-That’s the only way you can grab attention, and of course, with the help of emojis - if you’re in the right niche.
+Instead of using "stock standard", boring email subject lines, you’ll have to tap into your creative side.
+That’s the only way you can grab attention when you're competing with either direct or even indirect competition in people's inboxes.

 Keep it short & Personalised